Catalyst4Change/fash-cards/README.md

 ## Problems
 At several points along the way, I experienced significant problems with GitHub.
 More than once I had the error `There isn't anything to compare.
 Branches are entirely different commit histories.` I imagine this happened as I was combining previously seperate projects into a single folder.
 I Googled around trying to find a solution to this problem, but ultimately settled on the tried and true tactic, "Burn it down and start over."
 Because of this, all of my early commits are unfortunately lost.

+as sson as I started using Router, memory leak problems stopped me in my tracks Error Code 5

 images
 wins and challenges
 goals